How to release SwiLiv (Amblyseius swirskii)

 Swirskii starts laying eggs on the plants in a day or two but the population does not thrive unless there is abundant food available.
-Adding supplementary food will help build up the population if prey levels are low.
+Adding supplementary food will help build up the population when prey levels are low.

 How to spot A. swirskii after releasing?

 Swirskii is a tiny mite with an oblong body that’s pale yellow to deep red in color depending on its diet.
-To examine the presence of A. swirskii gently tap plants or flowers over a piece of paper, inspect with a 10x lense.
+To examine the presence of A. swirskii gently tap plants or flowers over a piece of paper, inspect with a 10x lens.
 Scouts may also look under leaves (near the veins and hairs) with a lens to find A. swirskii eggs.

 Frequently asked questions

 Can I use Amblyseius swirskii as a preventative control?

 Swirskii works well in pollen rich crops as a preventative but isn’t recommended in other crops unless supplemental food is used.
 A better option for crop with no pollen is using swirskii sachet, that will slowly breed the population over time.

 Can I use HypoLiv (Stratiolaelaps scimitus) with SwiLiv (Amblyseius swirskii)?

 Yes you can.
 They provide better control when used together.